dpardo6/dpardo6/README.md

 Hello👋

-Currently an M4 at Rennaisance School of Medicine.
+4th year medical student at Rennaisance School of Medicine.
 Studied Biomedical Engineering at GaTech.

 🌱 Currently interested/learning how medicine and technology can come together to improve the lives of the underserved community.